ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Ensemble SURE (ENSURE) framework

-We note that the ENSURE loss function can be computed without knowing the fully sampled and noise-free images.
+where we ignore the constant $\kappa$.
+Here, $\bs u_i$ are the zero-filled reconstructions (see Section \eqref{singlechannel} for details) of the $i^{\rm th}$ image.
+We assume that each image $\rho_i$ is sampled by the corresponding sampling pattern $\bs s_i$.

+The loss function in \eqref{ensure} is an unbiased estimate for the true MSE, specified by \eqref{mse}, up to a constant.
+Since this loss function does not require the fully sampled reference images, it can be used to train a deep learning image reconstruction algorithm in an unsupervised fashion.
 The data term in \eqref{ensure} involves the average of the weighted projected losses evaluated over the $N$ training examples.
-The divergence term is computed over all the data without worrying about the sampling patterns.
+The divergence term is computed over all the data and serves as a regularization term to account for the impact of noise.

-We now state our main result below, which shows that ENSURE is an unbiased estimate for the MSE in \eqref{mse}.

-\begin{lemma} The ENSURE loss specified by \eqref{ensure} is an unbiased estimate for the MSE.
-Specifically, we have

-\end{lemma} Please see the appendix for the proof of the above result.
-Based on the above result, we propose to use the ENSURE loss function to train the model-based image recovery algorithm.